The Reed Foundation

 Overview

 The Reed Foundation (Charity 264728) was established in 1972 and reconstituted in 1985 when Sir Alec Reed donated 18% of the Reed Group to the charity, creating a perpetual funding vehicle.
 With unrestricted reserves of £23.4 million and principal income from Reed Group dividends, the Foundation has given away tens of millions historically and continues to be one of the UK's most significant philanthropic funders.
 Rather than accepting direct grant applications, the Foundation channels its philanthropy through The Big Give, the UK's largest match funding platform, which it founded in 2007.
 The Foundation's strategic approach focuses on creating a “multiplier effect” - leveraging its funding to unlock additional donations from the public and other supporters.
-Leadership passed to the next generation in 2024, with Sir Alec Reed's daughter Alexandra Chapman becoming Chair, while Sir Alec (now 90 years old) remains deeply involved in the Foundation's strategic direction.
+Leadership passed to the next generation in February 2024, with Sir Alec Reed's daughter Alexandra Chapman becoming Chair.
+Sir Alec Reed CBE, the Foundation's founder, passed away on 2 December 2025 at age 91.

 Funding Priorities